- Make/Cancel an Appointment

 We help individuals improve as writers.
 To this end, we focus on helping writers to develop skills no matter what their writing context.
 We help writers to make their own choices about a text rather than “fixing” papers for them.
 We don’t write on students’ papers; we counsel students about the choices they have as writers.

-The Writing Center serves all members of the University community: undergraduate and graduate students, staff, and faculty.
-Students who work with a tutor see improvement in their writing and feel better prepared for courses that require written work.
-Students may visit the Writing Center occasionally with questions about specific assignments or meet regularly with a tutor to improve their writing habits.
+Students who work with a writing coach often see improvement in their writing and feel better prepared for courses that require written work.
+Students may visit the Writing Center occasionally with questions about specific assignments or meet regularly with a coach to improve their writing habits.
 They often visit with concerns about developing arguments, organization, evidence, and sentence-level issues.

-A full-time director, an assistant director, two ESL specialists, and a group of graduate and undergraduate students with special training in teaching writing staff the Writing Center.
-The tutors come from departments across campus and have been selected because they are good teachers.
-Tutors are trained to respond to writing assignments from across the curriculum.
+A full-time director, an assistant director, three ESL specialists, an administrative manager, and a group of graduate and undergraduate students with special training in teaching writing staff the Writing Center.
+The writing coaches come from departments across campus and have been selected because they are good teachers.
+Coaches are trained to respond to writing assignments from across the curriculum.
 You are welcome to stop in at any time to get acquainted with our staff and services.

-When a student visits the Writing Center, his or her tutor asks permission to write a brief summary of the conference and emails it to you.
-These summaries do not evaluate the student; they let you know the issues your student and his or her tutor discussed.
+When a student visits the Writing Center, his or her coach asks permission to write a brief summary of the conference and emails it to you.
+These summaries do not evaluate the student; they let you know the issues your student and his or her coach discussed.
 Most professors are pleased to see that their students have taken the initiative to improve their writing skills.

 Yes.
-The Writing Center directors are happy to meet with you; you are welcome to request a consultation.
+The Writing Center directors are happy to meet with you; you are welcome to request a consultation via the “Request Our Services” link under “Faculty Resources.”

 No. While we support your efforts to encourage students to examine and improve their writing skills, we cannot support required visits to the Center.
 This policy derives from both practical and pedagogical reasons outlined below.
 If you’d like to discuss this policy, contact the directors.

 No. While awarding extra points may give students extra incentive to visit, our past experience indicates that most make appointments simply to get the points without intent to improve as writers.
-Students who make these perfunctory appointments crowd out other students who have actively and independently chosen to get help from using our services.
+Students who make these perfunctory appointments crowd out other students who have actively and independently chosen to get help.

 No. Writing Center visits cannot replace course-related activities or requirements.
 Writing Center work supplements and complements course instruction.
 We know you are busy, but so are we!

-No. Students view this form of encouragement as punishment or arbitration and often resist learning more about writing in these circumstances.
-If you’d like to discuss ways to encourage a particular student, feel free to contact the directors for options.
+No. If you’d like to discuss ways to encourage student visits, feel free to contact the directors for options.

 Yes.
 The following options may provide new avenues for you to direct your students to Writing Center services and help them improve as writers.
 If you’d like to discuss your particular students, assignments, or your students’ writing issues, feel free to contact the directors.